w3bdesign/wp-algolia-woo-indexer/README.md

 ## Basic Features

 * Manually or automatically submit WooCommerce products to Algolia
-* Option to submit only products that are in stock
 * Default options are added upon plugin activation
 * Options are deleted from database upon plugin uninstallation (not on deactivation)